Natural monopoly: Definition

-A firm with high fixed costs requires a large number of customers in order to have a meaningful return on investment.
-This is where economies of scale become important.
-Since each firm has large initial costs, as the firm gains market share and increases its output the fixed cost (what they initially invested) is divided among a larger number of customers.
-Therefore, in industries with large initial investment requirements, average total cost declines as output increases over a much larger range of output levels.

-In real life, companies produce or provide single goods and services but often diversify their operations.
-Suppose the cost of having multiple products by one enterprise is lower than making them separately by several enterprises.
-In that case, it indicates that there is an economy of scope.
+Most companies provide a single main good or service, but often diversify their operations.
+If the cost of having multiple products by one enterprise is lower than making them separately by several enterprises, then there is an economy of scope.
 Since the unit product price of a company that produces a specific product alone is higher than the corresponding unit product price of a joint production company, the companies that make it separately will lose money.
-These companies will either withdraw from the production field or be merged, forming a monopoly.
-Therefore, well-known American economists Samuelson and Nordhaus pointed out that economies of scope can also produce natural monopolies.
+These companies will withdraw from the market or merge, forming a monopoly.

-Companies that take advantage of economies of scale often run into problems of bureaucracy; these factors interact to produce an "ideal" size for a company, at which the company's average cost of production is minimized.
-If that ideal size is large enough to supply the whole market, then that market is a natural monopoly.
+Companies that take advantage of economies of scale often run into problems of bureaucracy; these factors interact to produce an "ideal" size for a company, that minimises the company's average cost of production.
+A market is a natural monopoly if that ideal size is large enough to supply the whole market.

-Once a natural monopoly has been established because of the large initial cost and that, according to the rule of economies of scale, the larger corporation (to a point) has a lower average cost and therefore an advantage over its competitors.
-With this knowledge, no firms will attempt to enter the industry and an oligopoly or monopoly develops.
+Once a natural monopoly has been established no firms will attempt to enter the industry and an oligopoly or monopoly develops.